 What Happens if a Dog Eats a Little Bit of Acrylic Paint?

-If your dog eats a small amount of acrylic paint, they should be fine.
+If your dog eats a small amount of acrylic paint, it should be fine.

 It takes significant amounts of paint to cause serious damage to a dog’s health.